 Jasper National Park – Alberta

 Jasper National Park has plenty of adventurous activities to offer visitors.
 From rock climbing to white water rafting- this is an adventurer’s dream park.
 Read more about Jasper in my Adventurer’s Guide to Jasper National Park for more info!

 In Jasper National Park there is a 4.5-kilometer trail called Valley of the Five Lakes.
 The Loop is rated as moderate and is dotted with 5 lakes and breathtaking mountain views.
 The trail is primarily used for hiking, with the best time being from March to October.

 You May Also Like:

 Icefields Parkway – Alberta

-Along the drive you’ll see hundreds of ancient glaciers, cascading waterfalls, dramatic rock formations, and crystal clear emerald lakes.
-All surrounded by sweeping valleys of thick pine and rich forests.
+Along the drive, you’ll see hundreds of ancient glaciers, cascading waterfalls, dramatic rock formations, and crystal clear emerald lakes.
+All are surrounded by sweeping valleys of thick pine and rich forests.

 Banff National Park – Alberta Canada

 Recommended Read: Learn more about the area in this article: “Banff, Canada: History, Culture, and Travel ” by Neelamber Patel from yoair.com

 Perhaps one of the most crowded lakes in Banff National Park- Lake Louise is known for its turquoise, glacier-fed lake ringed by high peaks.
 Hiking trails wind up to the Lake Agnes Tea House giving hikers a bird’s-eye view of the lake.
 You can rent canoes in summer, or skate on a frozen glacier lake skating rink.
 The lake has a ski resort with a gondola, making this a popular winter destination as well.